 I'm not going to grouse about how it still feels like early spring in Seattle, and how it rained this weekend.
 Instead, I will tell you about our latest treat in the freezer, that I can't seem to make enough of.
 This is one of the best summer treats I can think of to make at home.
 These frozen dipped banana pops are so easy to make you must give it a try if you like bananas.

-I didn’t experience my first chocolate coated banana until I was in my 20’s, on a break from biking around Martha’s Vineyard, a beautiful island off the New England coast.
-I stopped at a local grocery store and noted this unique treat among all the ice cream pops and cups.
-I couldn’t imagine why this frosty treat was not an option on the ice cream truck menu, which is my greatest exposure to quick, cold treats on a hot, sunny day.
-It seemed like it fit right in with strawberry shortcake ice cream bars and fudge popsicles.
+I didn't experience my first chocolate coated banana until I was in my 20's, while biking around Martha's Vineyard, a beautiful island off the New England coast.
+We stopped at a local grocery store and noted this unique treat among all the ice cream pops and cups.
+I couldn't imagine why this frosty treat was not an option on the ice cream truck menu, which is my greatest exposure to quick, cold treats on a hot, sunny day.
+It seemed like it fit right in with fudge popsicles.

-In this recipe, I offer you two kinds of coatings: chocolate, and vanilla – a dairy-free, SCD version of vanilla using cashew cream.
+In this recipe I offer you two kinds of coatings: chocolate, and vanilla.
+It's dairy-free, and the vanilla using cashew cream (or sunflower seed cream) is also good for SCD.
 To make a white chocolate dipped banana, just replace the chocolate chips in the chocolate coating recipe with white chocolate chips.

 Frozen Dipped Banana Pops